eclipse-bluechi/bluechi/doc/docs/api/description.md

   * `Status` - `s`

     Status of the node, currently one of: `online`, `offline`.
 Emits changed when this changes.

+  * `LastSeenTimestamp` - `t`

+    Timestamp of the last successfully received heartbeat of the node.

 ### interface org.containers.hirte.Job